Aditya1914/fast-input-output/README.md

 # fast-input-output
 template for java fastio
- this is the best fastio so far
+ this is the best fast io's so far